 5. State College, Pennsylvania

 6. Champaign-Urbana, Illinois

 *Ranked by percentage of 16+ year old population that uses walking, biking, or public transit.

 Night life and fun

-Working hard is important, but it’s also great to let off some steam.
+Working hard is important, but you gotta let off some steam from time to time.
 These college towns have great bartender employment rates, meaning you’ll always have someone to serve you a fresh one after a midterm or the big game.
 Just don’t use them as your therapist without tipping well: they might be working through school too.

-We’ve partied in Reno, and we’ll tell you, if you find the right folks, it can be a great time—just avoid walking downtown at 4 a.m. after you’ve lost one of your shoes.
+For what it’s worth, there certainly are wild parties in Reno if you find the right folks—just avoid walking downtown at 4 a.m. after you’ve lost one of your shoes.